Rookout/docs/docs/dotnet-setup.md

 It can easily be installed as a [NuGet package](https://www.nuget.org/packages/Rookout).

-It is recommended to have powershell installed in your build server.
+_Note: It is recommended to have Powershell and Git installed on your build server._

 ## Setup